 - 1. Contact Team Liaison with the concerns in a calm, appropriate and professional manner through whatever communication methods are preferred.
 This can include, private TeamSnap Chat message, email, phone call, text message.
 Please refrain from posting in the public TeamSnap Chat. - 2.
 Liaison will bring the issue to the attention of the Head Coach and whatever team staff that is pertinent to the situation. - 3.
 Head Coach and other team staff involved will respond to the complaint/comment and take steps to correct the issue if required. - 4.
 Liaison will reply to the member who filed the complaint/comment and ensure the satisfaction of the member.
 If the member is not satisfied, they may once again reissue the complaint or request a formal meeting with the Liaison, Head Coach and Manager and other team staff required. - 5.
-If a meeting takes place and a resolution cannot be found then the Team Manager or Parent Liaison may bring the conflict to the appropriate Level Director on the Board for a board ruling. - a.
+If a meeting takes place and a resolution cannot be found then the Team Manager or Parent Liaison may bring the conflict to the appropriate Level Director on the Board for a board ruling by way of the Incident Report that is to be submitted to your appropriate level director. - a.
 The appropriate level director along with the Discipline committee will review the information provided and make a ruling or request meetings with the people involved to gather more information. - b.
-Once a board ruling is made it is final and must be followed.
+Once a board ruling is made it is final and must be followed - c.
+Each party does have the option of following the BAHA rules and regulations Appeals Process.